virtualidentityag/vi-frontend-hub/src/advanced-components.md

 </code>
 </answer-component>
   <question-component>How does a HTTP request work?</question-component>
   <answer-component>A HTTP request has separate steps: Ask for a resource/post Data somewhere.
 Initiate a handshake with the target server.
 The server responds to the handshake.
-Now the actual request is being transfered.
+Now the actual request is being transferred.
 The target processes this data and responds to the request.</answer-component>
   <question-component>What is a HTTP status code?
 Name three common codes and their meaning.</question-component>
   <answer-component>
     A status code represents the status of a request.